Our history is one

 Anaconda Smoke Stack State Park Get Directions to Park Anaconda Smoke Stack State Park is located off of I-90, 24 miles from Butte, MT.
-Situated on top of a hillside of the Anaconda Pintler Mountain Range foothills, you can see this state park from miles around.
-As a monument to the nation's period of industrialism, particularly when viewed in conjunction with Butte's Berk…
+Situated on top on a hillside of the Anaconda Pintler Mountain Range foothills, you can see this state park from miles around.
+As a monument to the nation's period of industrialism, particularl…

 General Park Fee Information

 Montana residents in a vehicle with valid Montana license plates are allowed to enter State Parks for free.
 Camping, tour, special event and other fees still apply.